 Please Contact Us if you would like to see a copy of the specific safeguards applied to the export of your Personal Data.

 Our retention periods for personal data are based on business needs and legal requirements.
-We retain Personal Data for as long as is necessary for the processing purpose(s) for which the information was collected, and any other permissible, related purpose.
-For example, we may retain certain transaction details and correspondence until the time limit for claims arising from the transaction has expired, or to comply with regulatory requirements regarding the retention of such data.
+We retain Personal Data for as long as is necessary for the processing purpose(s) for which we collected it, and any other permissible, related purpose.
+For example, we may retain certain transaction details and correspondence until the time limit for claims arising from the transaction has expired, or to comply with regulatory requirements regarding the retention of that data.
 When Personal Data is no longer needed, we either irreversibly anonymise the data (we may further retain and use the anonymised information) or securely destroy the data.

 We are committed to keeping your Personal Data accurate, complete and up-to-date.
 If you discover inaccuracies in our records, or your Personal Data changes, please notify the BMO Financial Group company that you do business with immediately so that we can make the necessary changes.
-Failure to notify us of changes to your Personal Data may negatively impact the way we communicate or provide services to you.
-Where appropriate, we will advise others of any material amendments to your Personal Data that we may have released to them.
-If we do not agree to make your requested amendments, you may challenge our decision as described in the Contact Us table below.
+Failure to notify us of changes to your Personal Data may negatively impact the way we communicate or provide products or services to you.
+Where appropriate, we will advise others of any material changes to your Personal Data that we may have released to them.
+If we do not agree to make your requested changes, you can challenge our decision, as described in Contact Us table below.

 We use an extensive range of safeguards to protect your Personal Data.

-We have agreements and controls in place with third party service providers requiring them to safeguard any Personal Data we provide to them and use the Personal Data only for the purpose of providing the service we have requested them to perform.
+We have agreements and controls in place with third party service providers, requiring them to safeguard any Personal Data we provide to them and to use the Personal Data only for the purpose of providing the service we have requested them to perform.

 Please see Contact Us to answer any questions you may have about our Privacy Code.